Irv White Buick

 Charles S. Howard was an iconic figure in the early days of the automotive age.
 He was born in 1877 in Marietta, Georgia.
 He moved to San Francisco and in 1903 started a bicycle repair shop.
-Almost immediately people with the new-fangled invention of the automobile were asking him if he could repair their cars.
+Almost immediately, he began repairing cars.
 He saw an opportunity and is reported to have arranged an in-person meeting with William Durant, the owner of the Buick Automobile Company.
 Within two years, at the age of 28, he started up a Buick dealership in downtown San Francisco.
 The year was 1905.

 His original business location was on Golden Gate Avenue, but he moved to several different buildings up and down this street in the first few years.
 He named his business, Howard Automobile Company.

 For the first year of operation, it is written that he had trouble selling cars and it took a disaster to finally point his career in a successful direction.
 What was the disaster?
 It was the earthquake that hit San Francisco on April 18, 1906.
 It turns out that many of the horses in San Francisco were either killed or injured in the earthquake.
 And many of those that survived were too frightened to be useful with rescue operations.
 However, it is reported* that Charles S. Howard used a handful of Buicks (that he had been trying to sell) as ambulances to carry injured people to rescue ships that were docked in the bay.
 It was a coup for Charles S. Howard…and the automobile.